Do you pay your employees to travel between work sites? Let’s talk before the Department of Labor knocks on your door.

 Save Time, Save Money and Stay Out of Trouble

-An easy solution and the best solution to the travel time issue is to use our online and telephone-based clock in, clock out system.
-Employees clock in and out at each job location and our system automatically creates travel time records.
-Pay by the actual time between jobs or use what Google MapsTM says the travel time should be between each site.
-Our Travel Manager feature with Google MapsTM can also capture mileage.
+Your best solution to the travel time issue is our employee time clock system.
+Employees clock in and out at each job location, and our system automatically creates travel time records.
+Pay the actual time between jobs or use Google MapsTM estimates.
 Use our job reports to analyze the time spent on the job against the time driving between jobs.
-Your concerns about travel time compliance are easily solved by simple clock ins and outs on our mobile app or by calling a toll-free number.
-And you get critical answers to the questions previously mentioned.
+Travel Manager also captures mileage.

 Let us help you avoid this major pitfall with travel time.
-Insure compliance with the U.S. Department of Labor, get accurate time with great job reporting, save money and stay focused on growing your business.
-Try us free for 30 days and see if we can change your life.
+Ensure compliance with the U.S. Department of Labor, get accurate time with great job reporting, save money, and stay focused on growing your business.

 Stay tuned and stay in touch by following us on Facebook.